XRPLF/xrpl-dev-portal/content/tx_format.md

 A Regular Key pair is generated in the same way as any other Ripple keys (for example, with [wallet_propose](rippled-apis.html#wallet-propose)), but it can be changed.
 A Master Key pair is an intrinsic part of the account's identity (the address is derived from the master public key) so the Master Key cannot be changed.
 Therefore, using a Regular Key to sign transactions instead of the master key whenever possible is beneficial to security.

 If your regular key is compromised, but the master key is not, you can use this method to regain control of your account.
-As a special feature, each account is allowed to perform SetRegularKey transaction *without* a transaction fee as long as the [*lsfPasswordSpent* flag](ripple-ledger.html#accountroot) for the account is not set.
-To use this feature, submit a SetRegularKey transaction with a `Fee` value of 0, signed by the account's *master key*.
-(This way, you don't have to worry about whether the attacker has used up all the account's spare XRP.)
-The [*lsfPasswordSpent* flag](ripple-ledger.html#accountroot) is automatically cleared if your account receives a payment of XRP.
+In some cases, you can even send a [key reset transaction](tx-cost.html#key-reset-transaction) without paying the [transaction cost](#transaction-cost).